habx/test-client-front/README.md

 ### Description

-The component should be a form where 4 informations are asked:
+The component should be a form with 4 fields:
 * **Budget** (price in euros)
 * **Surface** (area in square meters)
 * **Typology** (nb of rooms) *one option possible*